thelearningdev/python-project-template/README.md

 Write a small description of your project

-> This project was built as a part ot [PythonToProject Bootcamp by TheLearningDev](https://bhavaniravi.gumroad.com/l/LaFSj)
+> This project was built as a part ot [PythonToProject Bootcamp](https://bhavaniravi.gumroad.com/l/LaFSj)

 ## Feature list